pic

 Remark

-When destructuring with a tuple on the left-hand side and a named tuple on the right-hand side, keep in mind that tuple assignments are strictly positional.
-This means that variable names don't influence the assignment, which exclusively happens based on the position of values.
-As a result, the assignment process is unaffected by whether the variable names match the keys of the named tuple.
+When destructuring with a tuple on the left-hand side and a named tuple on the right-hand side, keep in mind that the assignment is carried out strictly by position.
+This means that variable names on the left don't influence the assignment operation.
+In other words, the keys of the named tuple are completely ignored during the process.

 nt = (; key1 = 10, key2 = 20, key3 = 30)